spesmilo/electrum-docs/hardfork.rst

 If you own Bitcoins before the fork, a transaction that spends these coins after the fork will, in general, be valid on both chains.
 This means that you will be spending BTC and BTU simultaneously.
 This is called a 'replay attack'.
-To prevent this, you need to move send your coins using transactions that differ on both chains.
+To prevent this, you need to move your coins using transactions that differ on both chains.

 Electrum and SPV
 ----------------

-Electrum fetches block headers from the Bitcoin network in order to verify that your transactions are included in the Blockchain.
+Electrum fetches block headers from the Bitcoin network in order to verify that your transactions are included in the Bitcoin blockchain.
 When a transaction is displayed as 'verified' by the GUI, it means that Electrum received a proof that the transaction is in the blockchain.

 By default, Electrum trusts the longest blockchain to be the valid Bitcoin blockchain.
 Electrum is not able to know if block headers